-We actually don’t give the poop to our guinea pigs, they take care of this themselves.
-And considering they know when they need to eat this, and they know how much, there are almost no risks.
+Yes, it is normal for a guinea pig to eat its own poop, they take care of this themselves and considering they know when they need to eat it and how much, there are almost no risks.

 Can I Recognize If My Guinea Pig Is Malnourished by Looking at Its Poop?

-Yes. the feces that are bright-color and discolored at the same time is a sign of a malnourished cavy.
+Yes. the guinea pig feces that are bright-color and discolored at the same time are the sign of a malnourished guinea pig.
 If the poop is quite dark, this means the cavy is healthy.